-Social media are web-based communication tools.
-All tools are key to achieving a desired end result, but they can only bring about that result if used appropriately.
+Social media are web-based communication tools that help share information quickly and efficiently.
+They are key to achieving desired communication results, but they can only bring about those results if used appropriately.

-As in most areas of life, this is where etiquette rules can help keep things on track and serve as a "how to use" when it comes to tools.
+As in most areas of life, this is where etiquette rules can help keep things on track and serve us in the same way as "how to use" rules do when it comes to using tools.

 The basic rules for any tool are:

 Let's apply the above guidelines specifically to social media:.

 The basic purpose of social media is to be . . . social.
 Are you reaching out to others in a positive manner?
 Is your content in line with your objective?
 Is your spelling and grammar up to par?
 Are you building rather than destroying?